What’s the difference between civil, family, and criminal law?

 - Introduction to the Legal System for Family Matters (JP Boyd on Family Law): This chapter provides information on the courts of British Columbia, including the types of claims heard in each court.

-- Family Law in BC (Legal Aid BC): This website has a wide range of family law information from basic fact sheets to self-help kits to complete court forms.
+- Family Law in BC (Justice Education Society): This website has a wide range of family law information from basic fact sheets to self-help kits to complete court forms.

 Criminal law